 Implementing process health monitoring is another strategy to consider for minimizing interruptions in the data flow from the facility to the TRIAD Central Server.
 For example, automated email alerts that notify the site administrator if there is a failure to transfer data from PACS or an RDIM to the TRIAD Site Server would support optimal data flow.
 The local facility informatics architecture will dictate which types of facility process health monitoring can be implemented.

 VI.
 Map Clinical Procedure/Exam Name

 DIR participating facilities have their own internal facility exam or procedure “names” (a.k.a. procedure description, study description, etc.).
 To allow for exams and procedures that are named differently across DIR facilities to be analyzed and compared for benchmarking feedback reports (“apples to apples comparison”), DIR participants must map their exams and procedures to a standardized terminology.

 CT exams are mapped, or “tagged” using RadLex Playbook IDs (RPIDs) and fluoro procedures are tagged using ACR Common™ procedure names.
-Detailed knowledge of the exams and procedures is required for accurate mapping; therefore, it is recommended that a lead or senior technologist manage exam name mapping with support from the physician champion.
+Detailed knowledge of the exams and procedures is required for accurate mapping; therefore, it is recommended that a lead or senior technologist manage exam name mapping with support from a physicist or physician champion.